JuCJeff/doitbig-ui/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2018 Maximilian Stoiber.
+This project is licensed under the MIT license, Copyright (c) 2018 DoIT Big.
 For more information see `LICENSE.md`.